 Over billions of years nature has evolved green chemical solutions to assemble novel devices from earth abundant materials, which carryout many services necessary to support our species including, converting solar energy into useful chemical and electrical energy, purifying and delivering clean air and water, and synthesizing materials with a diverse set of useful properties.
-Justin's research interests are in engineering biological molecules and systems for the production of chemicals, fuels, materials and devices by sustainable methods inspired by nature.
+Dr. Flory's research interests are in engineering systems using or inspired by nature that generate sustainable chemicals, fuels, materials and devices.

 Dr. Justin Flory is an Associate Director of Research in the Center for Negative Carbon Emissions (CNCE) at Arizona State University where he has served since 2021.
 His responsibilities include building and maintaining Center faculty, capabilities and collaborations for current and prospective research programs; developing, integrating and managing interdisciplinary research teams, concepts and proposals with a focus on federally sponsored programs; developing and executing strategic research development plans, and monitoring and evaluating research progress in coordinating with faculty, academic and administrative leadership, external sponsors and stakeholders.